 Bibi Jawindi:

 To Muslims of South Asia, Bibi Jawindi is a historical personality, a spiritual and a saintly figure in Sufi order.
 She is famous for her spirituality in 14th century and her shrine is present.
 At Uch Sharif in Pakistan which turned into famous place of traveling also.
 About Bibi Jawindi much is said with reference to spiritual traditions of the region.
-It is certain that she is attributed to Sufism that encourages values of love, tolerance and a search for knowledge about God.
+It is certain that she is attributed to Sufism that encourages values of love.
+The tolerance and a search for knowledge about God.

 Bibi Jawindi history: